 Get into into the habit of crashing and burning.
 Some strangers will be so impressed.
 Others will be offended.
 Who cares?
 I laugh it off.
 I have a great laugh every time I think of one of my many failures.
-When you do succeed and make new friends (or get laid!), you’ll be wondering why you never started sooner.
+When you do succeed and make new friends (or meet your girlfriend!) you’ll be wondering why you never started sooner.

 2. Try a different style of eating for a week.

 Eating different food doesn’t sound scary, but it actually is for most of us.
-We’re all so boring!
+We’re all so boring (myself included)!

 You can check out my vegan challenge.
 I went WAY outside of my comfort zone and put the meat away.
 I tried to eat no meat for an entire week.
 It was pretty hectic to be totally honest with you.